-ADI The American Distilling Institute (ADI) is the largest community of small-batch, independently owned distilleries in the nation.
-Founded in 2003, ADI has become a beacon for the craft distilling community — serving as the go-to source for all information on the craft distilling.
+American Distilling Institute (ADI) is the largest small-batch, independently owned craft distillery association in the world.
+Founded in 2003, ADI has become a beacon for the diverse and inclusive craft distilling community — serving as the go-to source for all information on the craft distilling.

 ADI exists to promote and defend the enterprise of craft distilling.
 We embrace the passion and fierce independence of our community — hosting industry events and providing developmental and educational resources to help ensure that the art of craft distilling continues to grow and thrive.